Search for Dark Matter Annihilation and Decay with H$\alpha$ Line Emission

 where $w_{\rm H}$ and $w_{\rm He}$ are the mass fractions of H and He respectively, and $\mu_{\rm en}/\rho$ is the mass energy-absorption coefficient for the given element.
 For $E_\gamma<30$ eV, these are obtained using the photoionization cross sections from Ref.~\cite{1990A&A...237..267B}.
 For $30<E_\gamma<1000$~eV I use the data from Ref.~\cite{CXRO:atten2}, and for above 1 keV I use Ref.~\cite{HubbellSeltzer_XAAMDI_2004}.
 The average density of the in-aperture gas is $\rho_{\rm gas}$, and the path length through the gas is $\ell_{\rm gas}$; see the Supplemental Material for system-/telescope-specific values.
 The fraction of energy absorption by each species is then

 so that $f_{\rm He}=1-f_{\rm H}$.
 Assuming the photons are above the relevant ionization thresholds, then the $\Ha$ deposition fraction per photon is

 where $I_{\rm H}=13.6\,$eV and $I_{\rm He}=24.6\,$eV are the ionization energies of hydrogen and helium respectively; for $E_\gamma<I_{\rm He}$ only the H terms contribute.
 In Eq.~\eqref{eq:fdep_gamma_Ha}, the $f_{\rm H}$ term describes primary H photoionizations, corresponding to the $\Ha$ produced when a single absorbed photon ionizes hydrogen, even if the photoelectron has negligible kinetic energy.
-The $f_{\rm He}$ term corresponds to one secondary H photoionization per primary He photoionization~\cite{RydenPogge2021_IISM}, which occurs when He recombines, emits photons below its own ionization threshold, and photoionizes H. The final sum describes additional H ionizations from secondary electrons: $f_{\rm ion}^{\rm H}$ is the fraction of the secondary-electron energy that goes into H ionizations in a mixed H/He gas as a function of the electron energy~\cite{Furlanetto_2010}, so energy initially absorbed by either H or He can yield further H ionizations through this channel. \\
+The $f_{\rm He}$ term corresponds to one secondary H photoionization per primary He photoionization~\cite{RydenPogge2021_IISM}, which occurs when He recombines, emits photons below its own ionization threshold, and photoionizes H. The final sum describes additional H ionizations from secondary electrons: $f_{\rm ion}^{\rm H}$ is the fraction of the secondary-electron energy that goes into H ionizations in a mixed H/He gas as a function of the electron energy~\cite{Furlanetto_2010}, so energy initially absorbed by either H or He can yield further H ionizations. \\

-\textbf{\textit{Dark Matter Annihilation or Decay into Electrons.---}} When DM injects $e^\pm$ into a predominantly neutral medium, the consequent H$\alpha$ yield is set by the competition of (i) turbulent transport across the observing aperture, (ii) collisional losses in neutral gas, and (iii) radiative drains/escape.
-The telescope aperture can be smaller than the WNM core, however DM-injected electrons outside the aperture region frequently wander across and deposit energy.
-To determine the energy deposited within the aperture region, I therefore partition the WNM core into a central aperture zone $A$, and a surrounding zone $B$, which is the complement of $A$ that is still within the WNM.
-Outside of the WNM core, where conservatively no DM injection signal is considered, I label zone $C$.
+\textbf{\textit{Dark Matter Annihilation or Decay into Electrons.---}} When DM injects $e^\pm$ into a predominantly neutral medium, the H$\alpha$ yield is set by turbulent transport, collisional losses, and radiative losses.
+Because the telescope aperture can be smaller than the WNM core, electrons injected outside the aperture can still diffuse in and deposit energy.
+I therefore divide the WNM into the aperture region $A$ and its complement $B$, and label the exterior region $C$.

 Electrons random-walk on turbulence characterized by an Alfv\'en speed $v_A$ and magnetic-turbulence coherence length $L_{\rm coh}$, defining a diffusion coefficient $K$~\cite{1966ApJ...146..480J,2002cra..book.....S,2022SSRv..218...33E},